-Explore how education institutions like yours can build community to strengthen your impact.
+Explore how education institutions like yours can build community and strengthen their impact.

 Education institutions rely on Participate because of our expertise in adult education and professional development.
 As former educators, instructional designers and education researchers, our team designed our social learning platform to meet the needs of growing organizations and their constituents.
 We focus on mission-alignment and intentionally partner with institutions looking to better support their adult learners by working together for the greater good, being kind, creating meaningful solutions and growing from successes and failures.

 Participate communities are similar to a social network combining its power with a Learning Management System.
-If your education institution only needs electronic courses or forums, then LMS software may suffice.
-If you need a genuine community to facilitate connection and collaboration, then education LMS software may not be robust enough to meet your needs; a community will be a better fit.
+If your education institution only needs electronic courses or forums, then a Learning Management System may suffice.
+If you need a genuine community to facilitate connection and collaboration, then a community will be a better fit.